DocSpring/docspring-go/docs/CombinedSubmissionAction.md

 ### NewCombinedSubmissionAction

-`func NewCombinedSubmissionAction(id NullableString, integrationId NullableString, state string, actionType string, actionCategory string, resultData map[string]interface{}, ) *CombinedSubmissionAction`
+`func NewCombinedSubmissionAction(id NullableString, integrationId NullableString, state string, actionType NullableString, actionCategory string, resultData map[string]interface{}, ) *CombinedSubmissionAction`

 NewCombinedSubmissionAction instantiates a new CombinedSubmissionAction object This constructor will assign default values to properties that have it defined,